 - In the UK around 100,000 deaths each year are associated with AKI.
 That’s equivalent to ten people every hour.
 Research shows that 30% of these could be prevented with the right care and treatment.

-- The costs to the NHS of acute kidney injury are estimated to be between £434 million and £620 million per year, which is more than the costs associated with breast cancer, or lung and skin cancer combined.
+- The costs to the NHS of AKI are estimated to be between £434 million and £620 million per year, which is more than the costs associated with breast cancer, or lung and skin cancer combined.

 - The National Confidential Enquiry into Patient Outcome and Death (NCEPOD) found that only 50% of the patients who died from AKI had received 'good' care prior to their deaths.